jennyd77/WorkSiteSafety/README.md

 Next I used opencv to double my dataset by creating a mirror (vertical flip) of every image.<br/>
 The python3 code used to perform this augmentation is provided as augment_images.py.<br/>
-Once complete, the training dataset consists of 5308 images

 SageMaker's Image Classification algorithm has a preferred record type of recordio.